IBM/gWhisper/README.md

 - __protocolBuffers__ [link](https://github.com/protocolbuffers/protobuf)
 - Either __bash__ or __fish__(>=v2.6) shell

-On Fedora you can install the prerequisites with:
+You can install the prerequisites with:

+Fedora:

     npm install cmake gcc-c++ protoc grpc grpc-devel grpc-plugins

+Arch Linux:

+    pacman -S cmake gcc protobuf protobuf-c grpc

 On some (e.g. ubuntu 16.04) distributions we tried, gRPC and/or protobuf packages seem to be not available, outdated or incomplete (missing gRPC protoc plugin).
 In this case, please build and install gRPC and protocolBuffers from the official sources.